 Medical device companies who wish to sell their products in the United States must obtain approval from the FDA through one of several regulatory avenues.
-For some devices, this means participating in the Premarket Approval (PMA) process, a scientific review conducted by the FDA to determine the safety and effectiveness of
+For some devices, this means participating in the Premarket Approval (PMA) process, a scientific review conducted by the FDA to determine the safety and effectiveness of a class III medical device.

 Medical device manufacturers that are introducing a new product to the market, or have substantially modified an existing device in order to create a new one must complete a 510(k) premarket submission to the FDA.
 The FDA maintains a database of premarket notification 510(k) submissions on its official website, enabling users to search for existing submissions using criteria such as the 510(k) number, applicant, device name or FDA product code.

 The 510(k) submission process provides an additional avenue for medical device companies to obtain approval for marketing their devices in the United States.
-Rather than going through the lengthy scientific review associated with the premarket approval process, medical device manufacturers can undertake a 510(k) submission to demonstrate that their product is substantially equivalent to other legally marketed
+Rather than going through the lengthy scientific review associated with the premarket approval process, medical device manufacturers can undertake a 510(k) submission to demonstrate that their product is substantially equivalent to other legally marketed devices - and that it is therefore safe to be allowed into the marketplace.

 A medical device company that wishes to market a class I, class II or class III medical device in the United States, and for which a premarket approval (PMA) is not required, must submit a 510(k) premarket notification to FDA unless the device qualifies for an exemption from the requirements of the Federal Food, Drug and Cosmetic Act.